The Woodrose Ballroom

 In the late 1930s, The Gables Ballroom in South Deerfield, Massachusetts (just north of Amherst) held dances with touring big bands such as McEnelly & His Orchestra (“New England’s Waltz King”) and Helen Compton and her 42nd Street Girls (“Dazzling Young Princesses of Rhythm”).
 It also presented the Robak & Fronc WMAS Broadcasting Orchestra, a local outfit with future Polka Music Hall of Fame inductee Jan Robak.

-Among the other acts which followed were Van Morrison, the Charlie Musselwhite Blues Band, the Flying Burrito Brothers (with Gram Parsons and Barry Tashian, formerly of The Remains), the Magic Sam Blues Band, the Blues Project (the lineup which soon became Seatrain), and the Allman Brothers (just after the release of their first LP; they had played their first gig outside the South at the Tea Party earlier that year).
+Among the acts that followed were Van Morrison, The Charlie Musselwhite Blues Band, The Flying Burrito Brothers (with Gram Parsons and Barry Tashian, formerly of The Remains), The Magic Sam Blues Band and The Blues Project (the lineup which soon became Seatrain).
+The Allman Brothers did a show just after the release of their first album; they’d played their first gig outside the South at the Tea Party earlier that year.

-The townies in South Deerfield were not thrilled by the influx of longhairs every weekend; someone even threw a rock through the Woodrose Ballroom sign out front.
-By the end of the year it became clear that there wasn’t a big enough weekend crowd to pay the bills from ticket sales (no alcohol or food was sold).
-So to draw from a wider area, the shows were moved to the shuttered but beautifully preserved Paramount Theater in downtown Springfield, and billed as “The Woodrose Presents”.
+The townies in South Deerfield were not thrilled by the influx of longhairs every weekend; someone even threw a rock through The Woodrose Ballroom sign out front.
+By the end of the year, it was clear that there wasn’t a big enough weekend crowd to pay the bills from ticket sales (no alcohol or food was sold).
+So, to draw from a wider area, the shows were moved to the shuttered but beautifully preserved Paramount Theater in downtown Springfield, and billed as “The Woodrose Presents”.

 No calls of “Mayday!
 Mayday!” could keep the good ship Woodrose from sinking into the sea of rock ‘n’ roll memories.